Kit Mueller: College

 He remains prominent in the Princeton basketball record books.
-When Mueller ended his career, his 1546 career points trailed only Bill Bradley and his 381 career assists were also second in school history.
+When Mueller ended his career, his 1,546 career points trailed only Bill Bradley and his 381 career assists were also second in school history.
 His single-season assist totals of 140 in 1989-90 and 128 in 1990-91 remain second and fourth in school history.
-Only one other Tiger has totalled 11 assists in a game (a feat Mueller achieved three times).
+Only one other Tiger has totaled 11 assists in a game (a feat Mueller achieved three times).
 His career 59.5 field goal percentage is third in school history, as is his sophomore single-season rate of 64.9%.
 A 2009 publication by ESPN ranked him among the five greatest basketball players in Princeton history.
 On March 19, 2012, Doug Davis surpassed Mueller for second place on the Princeton scoring list.
 On March 1, 2013, Ian Hummer passed him as well.

 Post graduate

 After graduation, Mueller played professional basketball in Switzerland.
-He then became a professional hedge fund trader, and has played in competitive 3-on-3 basketball leagues with various combinations of Ivy League athletes including Arne Duncan, Craig Robinson, Mitch Henderson and Rogers in the mid to late 1990s and early 2000s.
-The mid-1990s versions of the team were Chicago area champions.
+He then became a professional hedge-fund trader, and has played in competitive 3-on-3 basketball leagues with various combinations of Ivy League athletes including Arne Duncan, Craig Robinson, Mitch Henderson and Rogers in the mid-to-late 1990s and early 2000s.
+The mid-1990s versions of the team were Chicago-area champions.
 In 1998, he won a 3-on-3 tournament in Dallas with Rogers and Robinson.
 Both the 2001 and 2003 versions of the team, named "Slow and Steady", qualified for national competition.
 The 2003 team with Duncan, Robinson, Henderson and Brian Earl made the national championship.
 Mueller's daughter, Ellie, followed in her father's footsteps and now plays lacrosse for the Tigers.